eslamiamin/E-commerce-Sales-Analytics/README.md

 payments
 ```

+The database schema is defined in:

+`schema.sql`

-Primary keys and foreign keys are defined to represent the relationships between the tables.
+Primary keys and foreign keys are used to represent relationships between the tables.

-SQLite foreign-key enforcement is also enabled during the database creation process.
+SQLite foreign-key enforcement is enabled during database creation.

 ---

-## 6. SQL Analysis
+## SQL Analysis

-The project includes several analytical SQL queries.
+The project includes several SQL-based business analyses.

+### 1. Order Status Analysis

+The distribution of orders across different statuses is analyzed to provide an overview of the order lifecycle.

-### Top 10 Customers by Total Sales
+### 2. Top 10 Customers by Sales

-Customer sales are calculated using order-item level data:
+Customers are ranked according to total realized sales.

+The calculation is based on:

 ```text
 Quantity × Unit Price × (1 − Discount %)
 ```

-Only `delivered` and `completed` orders are included.
+Only `delivered` and `completed` orders are included in the calculation.

-The query identifies the ten customers generating the highest realized sales.

----

-### Top 3 Products per Category
+### 3. Top 3 Products per Category

-Products are ranked within each category using the SQL window function:
+Products are ranked within each category based on realized sales.

+The analysis uses a SQL window function:

 ```sql
 ROW_NUMBER() OVER (